ExpressGateway/express-gateway.io/docs/policies/expression.md

 ```

 #### egContext Object
-EgContext is a special sandbox that can be used to implement non standard scenarious.
+egContext is a special sandbox that can be used to implement non-standard scenarios.
 It contains the following properties that can be used:

 * `req`: